I took an unplanned, three month hiatus from this blog. I am back!

 Around April I stopped looking.

 That’s when we started to hear from the elementary schools we applied to.
 We were waitlisted from all of the schools.
 The only option we had was our the school we were zoned for which is a 3.
-We gave the school the benefit of the doubt and took a took.
-The principal was lovely but there was no way in hell we were going to send Dylan to this school.
+We gave the school the benefit of the doubt and took a tour.
+The principal was lovely but there was no way we would going to send Dylan to this school.

-Once I realized that was our only option the search to move was on.
+Once I realized that was our only option the search to move out of our neighborhood into the Valley was on.

 We had the most amazing trip to Paris in the midst of the stress. (more on our trip later)